josepegea/jes_static_blog/site/content/en/other/jes-cv-it.md

 Unfortunately, further business case study showed that future viability was not as promising as once appeared, so I suspended the project to focus on other opportunities.

-For the prototype I developed a Ruby on Rails 3.2 web application that included modules for general photo management, including cataloguing, resizing, thumbnailing, as well as general content management for the site pages, photographers, etc.
+For the prototype I developed a Ruby on Rails 3.2 web application with several modules for general photo management, including cataloguing, resizing, thumbnailing, as well as general content management for the site pages, photographers, etc.

-**Relevant technologies**: Ruby 1.9.3, Rails 3.2, PostgreSQL 9.1, ImageMagic, RMagick, Devise, ActiveAdmin, Globalize, Bootstrap 3, SASS, Liquid (template processing), JQuery and JQuery Panzoom.
+**Relevant technologies**: Ruby 1.9.3, Rails 3.2, PostgreSQL 9.1, ImageMagic, RMagick, Devise, ActiveAdmin, Globalize, Bootstrap 3, SASS, Liquid (template processing), jQuery and jQuery Panzoom.

 ### *Penteo ICT Analyst **2000-2007*** IT Analyst, Consultant and Manager